mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

         prefix
 ```

-Flag names are preceded by a single dash
+Flag names are preceded by a single dash,
-(TODO: ever two?), followed by `=` or a space,
-and a value.
+followed by `=` or a space, and a value.

 To run this, enter one of the following lines: